Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Data preparation

 \subsection{Outlier rejection}

 Outlier rejection was performed via an iterative fit-drop-add scheme.
 All available data were used during the initial gravity-only orbital fit.
-Then all optical measurements with weighted residuals beyond a fiducial threshold were rejected.
-Radar data were excluded from outlier rejection.
-This threshold was defined as
+Then, all optical measurements with weighted residuals beyond a fiducial threshold were rejected.